usmaanalii/frontend-boilerplate/README.md

 Firstly, take a look at the [directory structure](#file-structure).
 The `src` directory should be used to develop.

-When you want to optimise your website, it will be located in the `dist` directory.
+The optimised version of your web app, will be located in the `dist` directory.
 Details on how this is done are explained [here](#tasks-explained).

-**The most important thing to do** when you begin developing using this boilerplate is to `open the terminal` and point to its location using `cd *file path*`, once the terminal is open at the required path.
-Run the command `gulp watch`
+**The most important thing to do** when you begin developing using this boilerplate is to

+1. `open the terminal`
+2. Point to its location using `cd *file path*`
+3. Once the terminal is open at the required path, run the command `gulp watch`

-This will allow you to develop the application with live reloading, reflecting the changes made to your HTML, CSS and Javascript files.
-This acheives similar functionality to online platforms like Codepen.
+This will allow you to develop the application with live reloading, which will automatically refresh the browser whilst you make changes to your HTML, CSS and Javascript files.
+This mimics the functionality of online platforms like **Codepen**.

 *************

 ### Motivations for creating the boilerplate
 Having completed a few web development projects, I decided that I needed to utilise more best practices.

 Whilst researching, I regularly came across terms such as minification, purification and module bundling etc...

 I was totally confused, and decided I needed to learn about some of these processes.